 - Tell your child that sometimes moms don't feel well during pregnancy.
 During those times and while you are in the hospital, dad and your older child may develop an even closer relationship.
 Take advantage of the developing relationship and encourage it.

 - Talk, hold, and show affection to the sibling whenever you see signs of jealously or regressive behavior.
 Some children regress after a younger sibling is born.
 The areas that may be affected include eating, toileting, crying, and sleeping.
-Don't put your older child "down" because of his/her regression; rather, reassure your child and offer praise for his or her "big brother" or "big sister" actions and behavior.
+Don't put your older child "down" because of their regression; rather, reassure your child and offer praise for their "big brother" or "big sister" actions and behavior.

 - Praise positive behavior; ignore negative behavior.
 Reward only those behaviors you want to continue.
 You may want to use a task chart with gold stars to encourage positive behavior.

-Remind the older child that he or she is special, too.
+Remind the older child that they are special, too.

 - Create a certain space in the home that belongs exclusively to your older child.
 Parents and baby should respect this space.